Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Introduction

-In this note, we aim to clarify some mathematical aspects of rotational Browniam motion, in particular, the different forms of the overdamped Langevin equation and how they depend on the adopted definition of the stochastic integral (Itō or Stratonovich).
+In this note, we aim to clarify some mathematical aspects of rotational Brownian motion, in particular, the different forms of the overdamped Langevin equation and how they depend on the adopted definition of the stochastic integral (Itō or Stratonovich).
 The equations are derived from a geometric construction of Brownian motion on the unit sphere, given as a sequence of infinitesimal random rotations.
-The construction suggests a geometric integration scheme for rotational Brownian motion, which (i) exactly preserves the normalisation constraint of the orientation vector and (ii) can be extended such that it is weakly exact for arbitrarily large time steps.
-In order to focus on the essence of the problem, we restrict the discussion to chemically anisotropic spheres (e.g., Janus spheres), thereby avoiding additional difficulties that arise from the incessant transformation of the diffusivity tensor due to the rotational motion.
-We refer to a Brownian motion with constant coefficients as \emph{homogeneous in time}.
-Finally, we note that in the literature, a number of numerical schemes for Brownian motion of rigid bodies are described, but often justified only heuristically; this includes schemes using finite rotations \cite{Fernandes:2002,Beard:BJ2003}, adding a constraint force \cite{Ilie:2015,Tao:2005}, discretising the Stratonovich--Langevin equation \cite{Makino:2004,Gordon:PRE2009}, or employing a symplectic splitting scheme of the underdamped Langevin dynamics \cite{Sun:JCP2008}.
-Also the algorithm presented below (\cref{sec:algorithm}) has already been used in previous work of one of the authors \cite{Leitmann:2016,*Leitmann:2017}, without further explanation.
+The construction suggests a geometric integration scheme for rotational Brownian motion, which (i) exactly preserves the normalization constraint of the orientation vector and (ii) can be extended such that it is weakly exact for arbitrarily large time steps, i.e., it correctly generates the complete probability distributions, including the propagator \cite{Gardiner:Stochastic,KloedenPlaten:NumericalSolution}.
+(A strongly convergent scheme would require that the numerical solutions also agree at the level of the individual random trajectories.)

+In order to focus on the essence of the problem, we shall mainly discuss chemically anisotropic spheres (e.g., Janus spheres), thereby avoiding additional difficulties that arise from the incessant transformation of the diffusivity tensor due to the rotational motion.
+We then show that the results apply also to axi\-symmetric particles, which requires some mostly technical modifications of the derivations.
+In mathematical texts, such diffusion processes with constant coefficients are referred to as \emph{homogeneous in time}.

+Finally, we mention that the literature describes a number of numerical schemes for Brownian motion of rigid bodies, which are often justified only heuristically; this includes schemes using finite rotations \cite{Fernandes:2002,Beard:BJ2003}, adding a constraint force \cite{Ilie:2015,Tao:2005,Evensen:MTS2008,Waszkiewicz:SPPC2023}, discretizing the Stratonovich--Langevin equation \cite{Makino:2004,Gordon:PRE2009}, or employing a symplectic splitting scheme of the underdamped Langevin dynamics \cite{Sun:JCP2008}.
+Also, the algorithm presented below (\cref{sec:algorithm}) has already been used in previous work of both authors \cite{Leitmann:2016,*Leitmann:2017, Choudhury:NJP2017, Straube:PRE2024}, without further explanation so far.